 Regularity is key, though.
 Write every day.
 If you’re too busy, write every alternate day.
 Whatever your frequency, maintain it.
 A good way to make writing a habit is to always write at the same time of the day.

 In the beginning, things usually move slower than you think.
 At this stage, don’t compare yourself with an expert.
-If you do, you may quit, because you may be taking five times more time than an expert does.
+If you do, you might quit, because you might be taking five times more time than an expert does.

 Vivek Wadhwa, a Distinguished Fellow at Harvard Law School and a prolific contributor to Washington Post, Wall Street Journal, Forbes, and others, had a steep writing journey.
 To quote him from his LinkedIn blog: